Temporal Scaling Law for Large Language Models: More Details for Use Case 2: Revisit the Training Strategy

-\textbf{Benchmark Performance Observations.} In this paper, we have shown the effectiveness of the default practice from the perplexity perspective.
-To further validate that the default practice actually trains a competitive model compared to the weighting strategies, we test the model performance on the Common Sense Reasoning benchmark described in \cref{sec:4_hyperparameter}, and report average model performance on 0-shot, 1-shot, and 5-shot settings.
-As shown in~\cref{tab:weight_token_res}, all position-based weighting strategies acquire comparable or slightly inferior average results to the default practice, in which no weighting strategies are attached.
+To further validate that the default practice actually trains a competitive model compared to the weighting strategies, we test the model performance on the common sense reasoning benchmarks described in \cref{sec:4_hyperparameter}, and report average model performance on 0-shot, 1-shot, and 5-shot settings.
+As shown in \cref{tab:weight_token_res}, all position-based weighting strategies acquire comparable or slightly inferior average results to the default practice, in which no weighting strategies are attached.
 On individual tasks, the default practice even achieves top-2 accuracies among 11 of 14 settings, surpassing all weighting variants.
 This indicates that weighting different tokens by position during LLM pre-training probably cannot yield better results than the default training strategy, further demonstrating that it is unnecessary to re-weight tokens by their positions during LLM pre-training.